llvm/mlir-www/website/content/getting_started/Glossary.md

 definitions are kept brief and the header links to the more in-depth documentation.

+!!! question - "Something missing?"

+    Don't see a term here that you think should be?
+Put it in [here](https://github.com/llvm/mlir-www/blob/main/website/content/getting_started/Glossary.md).
+Don't know what it means?
+Submit your term at [this GitHub Tracking issue](https://github.com/llvm/mlir-www/issues/183) to have it explained.

 <!-- When contributing, please ensure that entries remain in alphabetical order. -->

 #### [Block](../docs/LangRef#blocks)